 Orientation: In grades 9-10, students become familiar with a specific career(s) through career fairs, job shadowing, and guest speakers.

-Preparation: In grades 11-12, students prepare for a career of their choosing through internships, apprenticeships, and clinical work experiences.
+Preparation: In grades 11-12, students prepare for a career of their choosing through internships and apprenticeships.

 WORK-BASED LEARNING BENEFITS STUDENTS BY: